This page is updated prior to all primary and general elections. The next update will take place in 2024.

 Any registered voter may vote by mail.
 If you have a Maryland driver's license or MVA-issued ID card, you can request a mail-in ballot online from the State Board of Elections website.
 You can also download an application form or pick one up from your local board of elections office.
 The deadline for requesting an absentee or mail-in ballot depends on how you want to receive your blank ballot.

-The deadline to request a mail-in ballot for the Gubernatorial General Election depends on how you want to receive your ballot.
+The deadline to request a mail-in ballot for the presidential primary election depends on how you want to receive your ballot.

 *Please note that a ballot received via the internet must still be returned by hand, by mail, or dropped at a ballot drop off box.